 As you look to optimize your balance sheet, you should review your debts and determine which debts carry the highest interest rates.
-If you pay down your highest debts first, you can save on interest expense.
+If you pay down your highest debts first, you can save on interest expenses.

 If you have high credit card balances, that is usually the first place to start.
 Most of all, please use your credit card(s) responsibly.
-There are huge implications of irresponsible credit card use, the most immediate of which is sky high interest rates.
+There are huge implications of irresponsible credit card use, the most immediate of which is sky-high interest rates.

 See below for more information in the section titled “Credit.”
 We may be tempted to pay off our largest balances first, but we should be focused on the balances that carry the highest rates.
 If the liability side of your balance sheet is in good shape you can focus on the asset side.

 Building a strong credit profile is incredibly important.
-When you want to buy or lease a car or buy or rent a home, a prospective lender is going to rely on your credit report and credit score (your credit profile = your credit worthiness), not you the person and your story before extending you credit.
+When you want to buy or lease a car or buy or rent a home, a prospective lender is going to rely on your credit report and credit score (your credit profile = your creditworthiness), not you the person and your story before extending you credit.

-Often times, irresponsible credit card usage is what leads to a poor credit profile and keeps us from achieving our financial goals.
+Oftentimes, irresponsible credit card usage is what leads to a poor credit profile and keeps us from achieving our financial goals.
 If you use your credit card irresponsibly, this activity will show up on your credit report.
-High credit card balances, opening many credit cards in a certain time frame (usually more than five within 24 months), failing to pay on time and defaulting on a credit card will all negatively impact your credit score and show up on your credit report.
+High credit card balances, opening many credit cards in a certain time frame (usually more than five within 24 months), failing to pay on time, and defaulting on a credit card will all negatively impact your credit score and show up on your credit report.

 Because the credit card company gives you a $10,000 credit limit doesn’t mean you should spend $10,000 and pay it off over time.
-That will result in sky high interest costs.
+That will result in sky-high interest costs.
 If you have poor credit, you could face interest rates of up to almost 25% per year!
 Try to pay your credit card off in full every month and avoid carrying a balance.

-Carrying a high balance results in high interest expense and a negatively impacted credit score.
+Carrying a high balance results in high-interest expense and a negatively impacted credit score.
 There are also benefits to certain credit cards where you can earn money by spending.
 Yes, you read that correctly.
 You can earn money from spending; 3% back on gas, 6% on groceries, and 3% on dining for example.
 But if you don’t pay off your balance, then likely your benefit will be diminished if not eliminated.

 There are also options to consolidate your debt with credit card balance transfers that can provide for a favorable interest rate for a certain period of time.
-I will not get in to any further detail on credit card usage but will refer you to thepointsguy.com and nerdwallet.com for more information, as those are the subject matter experts on credit cards.
+I will not get into any further detail on credit card usage but will refer you to thepointsguy.com and nerdwallet.com for more information, as those are the subject matter experts on credit cards.
 The bottom line is this; use your credit card like cash.
 If you don’t have the ability to pay off a discretionary purchase you make with a credit card, reconsider.

 Becoming financially literate and achieving your financial goals does not happen in one article.
 This is your introduction.
 Your runway.
 You now have the requisite knowledge to confidently begin budgeting, preparing your financial statements, optimizing your balance sheet, and enhancing your credit profile.
-As we progress through getting our finances in order and paying off debt, we can begin the next step; that’s putting our hard earned money to work.
+As we progress through getting our finances in order and paying off debt, we can begin the next step; that’s putting our hard-earned money to work.